netzke/netzke-core/README.markdown

 ## Netzke Core

-Netzke is a framework that greatly facilitates creation of Sencha [Ext JS](http://www.sencha.com/products/extjs/) / [Touch](http://www.sencha.com/products/touch/) + [Ruby-on-Rails](http://rubyonrails.org/) applications by offering you a true component-oriented approach.
-Using components gives you the following advantages:

-* __Reusability__.
-Write a component once, and use it throughout your application easily, or share it between applications.
-* __Composability__.
-Build new components by combining existing components.
-* __Extensibility__.
-Components are Ruby classes, and can be easily extended using the object-oriented approach.
-* __Encapsulation__.
-You don't need to know JavaScript or Sencha libraries in order to be able to use existing components.

-Having these at your disposal, you can quickly build _amazingly_ complex RIA ("Rich Internet Applications") without turning your code into a mess.

-Netzke Core is the bare bones of the Netzke framework.
-For **pre-built** full-featured **components** (like grids, forms, tab/accordion panels, applications, etc), see [netzke-basepack](http://github.com/skozlov/netzke-basepack) (Ext JS).
+Netzke Core is the bare bones of the [Netzke framework](https://github.com/skozlov/netzke).
+For pre-built full-featured components (like grids, forms, tab/accordion panels, applications, etc), see [netzke-basepack](http://github.com/skozlov/netzke-basepack) (Ext JS).

+Netzke Core takes the burden of implementing the following key aspects of the framework:

+* JavaScript class generation
+* Client-server communication
+* Extendibility of components (with OOP, in both Ruby and JavaScript)
+* Unlimited nesting (composition)
+* Dynamic component loading
+* JavaScript class caching
+* Inclusion of “external” JavaScript CSS files
+* ... and more

+All this provides for fast, low-traffic, robust, highly maintainable applications.

 ### Getting started